 |A favorite egg salad, made very simply with the addition of shrimp, green onion, celery and mayonnaise.
 Serve with crackers, as a sandwich, or stuffed into a tomato.
 Light and delicious!|

 Shrimp and Egg SaladToday's post is a 4-in-one.
 They sort of all went together so rather than reserve them for different days, I thought that I would post them all together at the same time.
 Click each link below to visit them all.

 First we have Absolutely Perfect Shrimp & Crab Boil, followed by a yummy Easy Cocktail Sauce and a Speedy White Rémoulade Sauce for dipping, and then well, what else does one do when one has leftover boiled shrimp?

 Maybe Shrimp Remoulade?
 Or some Pickled Shrimp?
 Maybe Marinated Shrimp?
 Or a pasta salad with shrimp, like Shrimp & Macaroni Salad and Shrimp with Bowtie Pasta, both perfect for leftover boiled shrimp.
 Dang y'all.
 I'm hungry!
 All of those are excellent choices of course, but truly one of my most favorite things to do is to make a very simple Shrimp & Egg Salad!

 This is one thing my Mama made often because she loved it so much.
 In fact, I think that when she made it, she actually tried to hide it from us kids!
 Course... that never worked.
 Not with me anyway.

-So boil some eggs, or try my new favorite way of steaming them, and make this lovely shrimp and egg salad - maybe stuffed into a nice ripe tomato, for lunch!
+So boil some eggs and make this lovely shrimp and egg salad - maybe stuffed into a nice ripe tomato, for lunch!